 - How do health care professionals diagnose perineal injury in males?

 - Clinical Trials for Perineal Injury in Males

 What is perineal injury in males?

-Why is the perineum important?
+What is the perineum and why is it important?

 What are the complications of perineal injury?

 Bladder control problems or sexual problems may develop if the blood vessels, nerves, or muscles in the perineum are damaged.
 Infections may develop after a burn or wound.

 Perineal trauma can injure nerves of the pelvis, causing bladder and bowel problems.
 The nerves in your bladder signal when it is full, and your brain directs your bladder and pelvic floor muscles to hold or release urine.
 Injury to those nerves can block or interfere with the signals, causing your bladder muscles to squeeze involuntarily at the wrong time or not to squeeze at all.
 Damage to your pelvic floor muscles can also cause bowel control problems.

 The perineal nerves carry signals between the genitals and the brain.
 Injury to those nerves can interfere with the sensations of sexual contact.